 The 1894 A.J.C.
 Derby field and race conditions are shown in the table below:

-Perhaps of more interest in the Derby field, were the three horses neglected in the betting market in Cobbity, Chesterman and Regina.
-Cobbity was the latest Derby contender out of that wonderful mare, Copra, herself a full sister to the great Trident and Navigator, and, as we have seen, already the dam of the dual Derby winner, Camoola.
-Cobbity had been bred by Mrs James White at Kirkham and was leased for the duration of his racing career to V.R.C. committeeman, C.M.
-Lloyd, who brought fellow committeeman, William Leonard, into the partnership and placed the horse in the care of Walter Hickenbotham.
-Although Cobbity had failed in both the V.R.C.
-Sires’ Produce and the Ascot Vale Stakes, he had revealed some of the family talents as a juvenile when winning twice at Flemington, firstly a nursery handicap from a big field on Tarcoola’s Melbourne Cup day, and then the prestigious Normanby Stakes on New Year’s Day.
+Others in the Derby field included Chesterman and Regina.
 Chesterman, like Cobbity, had also been bred at Kirkham and was a brother to the former good filly Escapade, but unlike Cobbity he had been sold publicly as a yearling and brought the very high price of 700 guineas on a bid from John Bowden.
 Alas, at the time of the A.J.C.
 Derby, Chesterman after fourteen starts remained a maiden.
 Regina was the only filly in the field and was a daughter of Forest King out of a Barbarian mare.
 A neatly-proportioned bay she had been bred by James Lee at Larras Lake and had cost J. J. McManus 100 guineas as a yearling.
 Regina hadn’t been spared as a two-year-old, having started ten times but returned a winning bracket on three occasions including the prestigious V.R.C.
 Flemington Stakes and the A.J.C.
 December Stakes.
 Cobbity, because of his poor autumn form was among the rank outsiders in the Derby field.

 Gray’s starting machine, which had first been trialled at Canterbury Park earlier in April, now made its historic debut at the mile-and-a-half start of both the Derby and the Spring Stakes.
 The Sydney Mail described it as follows: “The invention consisted of a couple of poles about 12’ high placed about a similar distance apart at each side of the track, the uprights being connected with a rod of iron on an inclined plane, starting about 5 ft from the track and finishing about 9 ft from the surface at the farther end.
 This acts as a guide rod, and on it is fixed a carriage, which carries a barrier of webbing, reaching right across the track.
 The forward end of the carriage is attached to a strong piece of indiarubber, the tension from which supplies the motive power.
 Similar machinery is at each side of the track, and the barrier having been hauled down to the lowest point of the inclined plane, is held in position by racket fastenings.
 The horses are then drawn up in line, and when ready to start, the travelling carriages on both sides are released simultaneously, and the rubber straps immediately coming into play, the barrier swiftly moves away with a forward and upward movement, leaving the track clear.”
 At least that was the theory, and in the case of the Derby, it worked perfectly.